Documentation

 /Applications/Polypane.app/Contents/MacOS/Polypane

-You can start Polypane with a URL as the first argument to open that url:
+You can start Polypane with one or more URLs as the first argument to open those URLs.

 On macOS you can use: